-- Worksite Recruitment: You'll identify businesses, non-profits, and/or government partners to serve as worksites, work with them to develop a complete Worksite Agreement and job descriptions, and ensure their staff are knowledgeable about Learn & Earn goals, policies, and best practices. - Enrollment: You'll be responsible for ensuring participants complete all required paperwork including but not limited to: I-9, W-4, work permit (if under 18), Equal Opportunity Employment form, grievance policy, parent consent (if under 18), emergency contact information, and Learn & Earn photo release. - Youth Placement: You'll match youth to appropriate worksites based on their geographic area, skill level, learning goals, and career interests. - Supervision: You'll designate at least two adults who will supervise youth at each worksite (one primary supervisor and one alternate supervisor).
-Supervisors need to be familiar with Learn & Earn program goals, policies, and procedures. - Clearances: All provider and worksite personnel who directly supervise youth must have the following background clearances prior to the start of the summer program:

-Pennsylvania Criminal Background Report, Pennsylvania Child Abuse Report, and FBI Criminal History Report.
-Providers will provide copies of all clearances to Partner4Work upon request.
-We understand that the FBI Criminal History Report takes significant time to return.
-Supervisors must have proof of application for their FBI clearances and must have both Pennsylvania clearances to start the program. - Online Database: You'll use the Learn & Earn online database to track program activities, worksite information, youth attendance and earnings, and other required documents.
+- Worksite Recruitment: You'll identify businesses, non-profits, and/or government partners to serve as worksites, work with them to develop a complete Worksite Agreement and job descriptions, and ensure their staff are knowledgeable about Learn & Earn goals, policies, and best practices. - Enrollment: You'll be responsible for ensuring participants complete all required paperwork including but not limited to: I-9, W-4, work permit (if under 18), Equal Opportunity Employment form, grievance policy, parent consent (if under 18), emergency contact information, WIOA Statement of Family Size and Income, and Learn & Earn photo release. - Youth Placement: You'll match youth to appropriate worksites based on their geographic area, skill level, learning goals, and career interests in a timely manner. - Supervision: You'll designate at least two adults who will supervise youth at each worksite (one primary supervisor and one alternate supervisor).
+Supervisors need to be familiar with Learn & Earn program goals, policies, and procedures. - Clearances: All provider and worksite personnel who directly supervise youth must have the following background clearances prior to the start of the summer program: Pennsylvania Criminal Background Report, Pennsylvania Child Abuse Report, and FBI Criminal History Report.
+Providers will provide copies of all clearances to Partner4Work upon request. - Online Database: You'll use the Learn & Earn online database to track program activities, worksite information, youth attendance and earnings, and other required documents.
 Partner4Work will train successful bidders on the online database prior to the start of the program. - Timesheets and Payroll: You'll collect youth timesheets and will directly manage payroll for participants, including all applicable tax withholdings. - Evaluation: You'll make sure that youth, provider staff, and worksite staff complete all required program surveys.

-Learn & Earn 2019 Performance Standards
+Learn & Earn 2020 Performance Standards